Jeff Barry, MD

 About Jeff Barry, MD

 Dr. Jeff Barry is a board-certified orthopaedic surgeon who specializes in adult reconstruction for hip and knee arthritis.
 He sees patients with all types of degenerative conditions of the hip and knee as well as patients with complications from prior joint replacement.
-Dr. Barry takes a comprehensive approach to the diagnosis and management of hip and knee pain, incorporating the latest advancements in perioperative pain management, surgical reconstruction and recovery, including the direct anterior approach to total hip replacement, partial knee replacement, and revision surgery.
+Dr. Barry takes a comprehensive approach to the diagnosis and management of hip and knee pain, incorporating the latest advancements in perioperative pain management, surgical reconstruction and recovery, including minimally invasive total hip replacement via the bikini incision direct anterior approach, partial knee replacement, and complex revision joint replacement surgery.

-Dr. Barry’s research interests include: peri-operative management and risk assessment, revision surgery and the management of complications after total joint replacement, and educating the next generation of medical students and residents.
-His current projects include studying how to best manage infected total joint replacements as well as the implementation of technology to improve outcomes and enhance the patient care experience.
+Dr. Barry’s research interests include perioperative management and risk assessment, complex revision surgery, the management of complications after total joint replacement, and educating the next generation of medical students, residents, and fellows.
+He has received certifications from the Teach for UCSF program in both general and clinical teaching.
+His current research work includes studying how to best manage infected total joint replacements as well as the implementation of technology to improve outcomes and enhance the patient care experience.

-During this time at UCSF, Dr. Barry received numerous clinical and research accolades including the Mauer Award for Orthopaedic Surgery Chief Resident of the Year, the Krevans Award for Intern of the Year, the Arthroplasty Service Teamwork Award for Outstanding Resident, and the Dean’s Research Fellowship.
-He was also nominated and selected to the American Orthopaedic Association (AOA) Emerging Leaders program.
+During his time at UCSF, Dr. Barry has received numerous clinical and research accolades including the Mauer Award for Orthopaedic Surgery Chief Resident of the Year, the Krevans Award for Intern of the Year, the Arthroplasty Service Teamwork Award for Outstanding Resident, and the Dean’s Research Fellowship.
+He was nominated and selected to the American Orthopaedic Association (AOA) Emerging Leaders Program.
+He has been an honorable mention for the UCSF Health Exceptional Physician Award.
+His research has been recognized nationally with awards including the Hip Society's John Charnley Award, the Orthopaedic Research and Education Foundation (OREF) Research Symposium Presenter’s Choice Award, and the AOA Annual Leadership Meeting Best Poster Award.